mikeybeck/HackingScripts/_posts/2014-01-25-random-shell-script.md

 // Spawn shell process
 $descriptorspec = array(
-   0 =&gt; array("pipe", "r"),  // stdin is a pipe that the child will read from 1 =&gt; array("pipe", "w"),  // stdout is a pipe that the child will write to 2 =&gt; array("pipe", "w")   // stderr is a pipe that the child will write to );
+   0 => array("pipe", "r"),  // stdin is a pipe that the child will read from 1 => array("pipe", "w"),  // stdout is a pipe that the child will write to 2 => array("pipe", "w")   // stderr is a pipe that the child will write to );

 $process = proc_open($shell, $descriptorspec, $pipes);